T07E - Capital Gains Tax

 Note: These guidelines are intended only as a summary.
 Tax laws and regulations change frequently and sometimes unexpectedly.
 It is strongly recommended that you seek professional advice.

 The sale of a property located in Portugal, whether the seller is a resident or non-resident, must be declared to the tax office in Portugal.
-Selling a permanent home in Portugal has a specific legislation and the Capital Gain may be exempt of taxes if the amount of sale is reinvested in another permanent home in any EU country.
-The sale of shares, from Companies in Portugal or abroad, will have to be declared in Portugal only if the seller is a registered resident in Portugal.
+Selling a permanent home in Portugal has a specific legislation and the Capital Gain may be exempt of taxes if the amount of sale is reinvested in another permanent home in any EU/EEA, country.
+The sale of shares - whether from Portuguese or foreign companies - must be declared in Portugal only if the seller is a Portuguese tax resident.
+Non‑residents normally do not declare these gains in Portugal.

 • Transfer of any kind of property